 - They even jump into water after prey when ambushing.

 20. Jaguar Ecosystem

 - A jaguar is an apex predator and lays on the top of its food chain.

-- As a jaguar is the predator of at least 87 animal species, so it plays a vital role in the ecosystem through controlling the population of other animal species.
+- As a jaguar is the predator of at least 87 animal species, it plays a vital role in the ecosystem by controlling the population of other animal species.

 - Their presence in the ecosystem keeps the food chain in balance, which is necessary for a healthy environment.